jameshaydon/lawvere/README.md

 "Player {.leader} is winning by {.delta} points!"
 ```

-- Compile to any category.
-Target any category that has structures corresponding to the programming features you use ([cartesian closed](https://ncatlab.org/nlab/show/cartesian+closed+category), [distributive](https://ncatlab.org/nlab/show/distributive+category), etc.).
+- Compile to any category that has structures corresponding to the programming features you use ([cartesian closed](https://ncatlab.org/nlab/show/cartesian+closed+category), [distributive](https://ncatlab.org/nlab/show/distributive+category), etc.).
 - Comes with is an evaluator in Haskell, a [compiler to JavaScript](#compiling-to-javascript), and a "bytecode" compiler to a [categorical abstract machine](#the-categorical-abstract-machine).
-- Effect system based on freely generated effect categories.
+- Effect system based on free effect categories.
-- Point free functional programming (no lambdas); a categorical take on concatenative programming.
+- Point-free functional programming (no lambdas); a categorical take on concatenative programming.

 The Lawvere language (and the executable `bill`) is named after [William Lawvere](https://en.wikipedia.org/wiki/William_Lawvere).